hyperledger-labs/minifabric/docs/README.md

 For other Fabric releases which is equal to or greater than 1.4.1, replace the tag accordingly.

-### A series of the video on how to develop Fabric with Minifabric
+### Minifabric videos
-The link to the [series of 6 videos](https://www.youtube.com/playlist?list=PL0MZ85B_96CExhq0YdHLPS5cmSBvSmwyO) on how to develop Hyperledger Fabric using Minifabric
+If you like to learn more, please watch the [series of 6 videos](https://www.youtube.com/playlist?list=PL0MZ85B_96CExhq0YdHLPS5cmSBvSmwyO) on how to develop Hyperledger Fabric using Minifabric